ilearnjs/vue-playwright/playwright-setup-guide.md

 - Upload test report
 - Generate summary

-[!IMPORTANT]
+> [!NOTE]
-This workflow will not work for free private repositories.
+> This workflow will not work for free private repositories.

 ## AWS setup

 To make HTML reports accessible, we upload them to S3 and use CloudFront to deliver them.

-[!IMPORTANT]
+> [!NOTE]
-Many platforms can be used (Azure, Google Cloud, Netlify, etc.).
+> Many platforms can be used (Azure, Google Cloud, Netlify, etc.).
 We use Amazon AWS as an example.
 Cloud platforms like AWS, Azure, or Google Cloud provide more flexibility than platforms like Netlify but require additional configuration.
 Choose what works best for you.

 ### S3 setup